ge-high-assurance/VERDICT/tools/verdict-back-ends/verdict-bundle/README.md

 [OSATE](https://osate.org/about-osate.html) is an Open Source AADL Tool Environment based on the Eclipse Modeling Tools IDE.
-The VERDICT tools consist of an OSATE plugin and a set of VERDICT back-end programs invoked by the plugin.
-Our OSATE plugin sources are in the [(../verdict)](../verdict) directory and our Java back-end program sources are in the following subdirectories:
+The VERDICT tools consist of a VERDICT plugin for OSATE and a set of VERDICT back-end programs invoked by the plugin.
+Our VERDICT plugin sources are in the [(../verdict)](../verdict) directory and our Java back-end program sources are in the following subdirectories:

 - [iml-verdict-translator](iml-verdict-translator) translates a model from IML to VDM
-- [soteria_pp](soteria_pp) analyzes the safety and security of a model's system architecture
 - [verdict-assurance-case](verdict-assurance-case) builds an assurance case
 - [verdict-attack-defense-collector](verdict-attack-defense-collector) collects some attack defenses
 - [verdict-blame-assignment](verdict-blame-assignment) prepares some blame assignments
-- [verdict-bundle-app](verdict-bundle) provides an executable jar which can call any of the back-end programs
+- [verdict-bundle-app](verdict-bundle-app) provides an executable jar which can call any of the back-end programs
 - [verdict-crv](verdict-crv) analyzes a model's behavior
 - [verdict-instrumentor](verdict-instrumentor) instruments a model for analysis
 - [verdict-lustre-translator](verdict-lustre-translator) translates a model from VDM to Lustre